 The site is level and has a well surfaced cycle track running through it.
 There is a grass path through the community orchard.

 What to look out for

-The wildflower meadow continues on the opposite side of the island platform to the cycle track.
 At the North end of the site the track becomes wooded and you might manage to spot Red Squirrels if you take a walk or cycle this way.
-There are a number of circular walks available around the site.
+There are a number of circular walks available around the site, see our onsite map.

 Thanks to The National Lottery Awards for All scheme for their support on this important community project